sneaky-potato/prison-break/README.md

 # Prison-Break &middot;

+>Trapped within a dark labyrinth with nothing but a matchbox in my left pocket, a fistful supply of sticks inside it, unbeknown to the future ahead, I kept wondering about what led to this unfortunate event.

-> Repository for the task round of ARK fresher selections 2022
+Repository for the task round of ARK fresher selections 2022

-Please make sure you've read and understood the problem statement before tinkering
+Please make sure you've read and understood the problem statement before tinkering.

 ## Installing / Getting started